codio/knowledge/source/instructors/setupcourses/modify-assignments.rst

 Modify Assignments
 ==================
-You can make changes to assignments that have already been published but it is not available to students until you re-publish it.
+You can make changes to assignments that have already been published but they are not available to students until you re-publish it.
 There are certain considerations when making changes to assignments that students have already started to avoid invalidating their work.
 You can also reset assignments so that your students have the latest version.

 Follow these steps to modify an assignment and re-publish it: